biosustain/AutoFlow-HTC/README.md

 ##### Options :

+``tecan_od_analyzer --resultsdir RESULTSDIR`` specifies where the result will be redirected can be a directory name or a path.

+``tecan_od_analyzer --path PATH`` specifies where the data is, without the option the program runs in the path where it is executed.

 ``tecan_od_analyzer --estimations``     Outputs only estimations for every sample in a text file.

 ``tecan_od_analyzer --figures``         Outputs only the growth curves.